vvHacker007/Physiback/README.md

     <img align='center'  width=500px src="Images/3.png"><br>
 </p>
 <br>
-The interest in Fitness and Gym is on the rise, and people have started knowing the importance of fitness and health in these trying times.
+The interest in Fitness has been on the rise, and people have started knowing the importance of exercise and health in these trying times.
 With Gym costly for many  and lack of proper guidance.
 Injuries have become very frequent. .<br>
 <br>